 Leclercq Associes have added elements of motion throughout the site making the usability very smooth.
 From transitions on the menu to how the pages transition to the next, it’s very well animated.
 Even the rollovers on the projects to show multiple images is a really nice touch.

-If after reading this, you think you have improve your website to compete with the best, we are more than happy to give you any advice on how we can create impact within your practice.
+If after reading this, you think you have to improve your website to compete with the best, we are more than happy to give you any advice on how our website design agency can create impact within your practice.